KenKundert/nestedtext/README.rst

 Contributing
 ------------

-This package contains a Python reference implementation of *NestedText*.
+This package contains a Python reference implementation of *NestedText* and a test suite.
 Implementation in many languages is required for *NestedText* to catch on widely.
 If you like the format, please consider contributing additional implementations.